wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 ### Initialization Performed In Derived Classes

-The coherence controller base class also leaves the `class CacheArray` object uninitialized, which should be completed by the derived class constructors.
-The main reason is that `class CacheArray` requires protocol-specific template argument for the contents of the tag.
+The coherence controller base class constructor leaves the `class CacheArray` object uninitialized, which should be completed by the derived class constructors.
+The main reason is that `class CacheArray` requires protocol-specific template argument `T` as the contents of the tag.
 Such information is not known until derived class construction time.

 #### Replacement Manager and Hash Function